ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/securesocket.md

 virtual nsapi_error_t connect(const SocketAddress &address);
 ```

-The code above initiates the TCP connection and continues to TLS handshake.
+The code above initiates the TCP connection and continues to the TLS handshake.
 If [transport mode](#transport-modes) is either `TRANSPORT_KEEP` or `TRANSPORT_CLOSE`, TCP is assumed to be open and state directly goes into TLS handshake.
 This is currently forced to blocking mode.
-After successfully connecting, you can set it to nonblocking mode:
+After connecting, you can set it to nonblocking mode:

 ```
 virtual nsapi_size_or_error_t send(const void *data, nsapi_size_t size);